thiagocleonel/actionnetwork/README.md

 # ActionNetwork Test

-This repo keeps the solution asked as test for the ActionNetwork company This app is also available at Heroku: https://actionnetworktest.herokuapp.com/
+This repo keeps the solution asked as test for the ActionNetwork company.

+This app is also available at Heroku: https://actionnetworktest.herokuapp.com/

 ## Gems